It's the last month of spring! Here's what you can do in the veggie garden in late spring.

-Sow from seed this month: basil, beans, tomatoes, cucumbers, zucchini, pumpkin, melons, corn, eggplant, chilli, capsicum, lettuce, radishes
+Sow from seed: basil, beans, tomatoes, cucumbers, zucchini, pumpkin, corn, lettuce, radishes, carrots, beetroot

-It's the last month of spring and the weather is going to really start warming up which means it's extra important to mulch our gardens!
-You guys know I'm a huge fan of mulch.
+It's the last month of spring.
+Soon enough the weather will start really warming up.
+Then it's extra important to mulch our gardens.
+I'm a huge fan of mulch.
 Mulch keeps the ground cool and protected.
-I have my vegetable patches covered in a thick layer of straw and hay.
-While the sun beats down hard on the top, underneath is cool, dark and damp.
+While the sun beats down hard on the top, underneath is cool, dark, and damp.

 Feeding your plants

-Corn, potatoes and kumara can be fertilised with a liquid seaweed fertiliser such as Seasol, or make your own.
+Corn, potatoes, and kūmara can be fertilised with a liquid seaweed fertiliser.

 Practice succession planting to ensure a long harvest time.
-Sow carrots, beans, beetroot, radishes, spinach and lettuce every 2-3 weeks so you don't run out.
-I also direct sow zucchini seed every few weeks, all throughout summer, for an extra large harvest!
+Sow carrots, beans, beetroot, radishes, and lettuces every 2-3 weeks so you don't run out.
+I also direct sow a zucchini seed or two every couple of weeks, all throughout summer, to extend my harvest.

 When planting from punnets, avoid planting in the middle of the day if it's a hot day.
-Soak the seedlings in Seasol first to avoid transplant shock and water them well once they are in.
+Soak the seedlings in a seaweed tea first to avoid transplant shock and water them well once they are in.

 Keep an eye out for bugs that plague your plants!
 The white butterfly is out in full force now, its little caterpillar offspring ready to annihilate your brassicas.

 Checking your leaves manually and squishing the teeny yellow eggs and the green caterpillar is one way to combat this pest.
-Otherwise, use a net to cover your brassicas, sprinkle with Diatomaceous earth or use Kiwicare organic caterpillar bio control.
+However, using a net to cover your brassicas is hands down the easiest and most effective way to control them.

 Aphids can also be a problem, on any of your vegetables or fruit trees.
 If you catch them quick enough you can squish the few there are with your finger (check the undersides of leaves too).
-If it's a big infestation, spray the aphids directly with a mixture of unscented liquid soap and water (1 tablespoon soap to 1 litre of water.)
+If it's a bug infestation, spray the aphids directly with a mixture of natural liquid soap and water (1 tablespoon soap, 1 tablespoon cooking oil to 1 litre of water) or neem oil.

 Other pests and diseases to watch for:

 Powdery Mildew.
 A fungal infection that can infect nearly any plant.
-Spray with a mixture of baking soda, soap and water. ( 1 tablespoon baking soda, 1/2 tsp unscented liquid soap to 3.5 litres of water.)
+Spray with a mixture of baking soda, soap, and water, about half a teaspoon baking soda per litre of water.

 A daily little wander in your garden can be extremely helpful in catching what's wrong before it gets out of hand.
 It's also a nice way to connect with your garden and see the changes happening each day!